SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_calendar/readme.md

 ## Overview

 -	Calendar calculates milliseconds, seconds, minutes, hours, days, months and years up to 4 centuries.
 -	It also calculates days of week and takes care of number of days in month as well as leap year.
 -	It can also configure alarm for desired time as a one-shot trigger.
 -	It can generate triggers on one second and one millisecond time interval.
 -	It uses APB for read and write operations in real time.
 -	RC clock and RO clock are configurable, and it can also be calibrated using the APIs.

 ## About Example Code

-- This example demonstrates clock configuration, set calendar date-time, calendar get date-time, set alarm date-time, get alarm date-time, alarm trigger, one millisecond trigger, one second trigger and clock calibration.
+- This example demonstrates clock configuration, setting calendar date-time, retrieving calendar date-time, setting alarm date-time, retrieving alarm date-time, handling alarm triggers, one-millisecond triggers, one-second triggers, and clock calibration.
-- To configure the calendar clock, select the clock from UC. \ref sl_si91x_calendar_config is used to set the calendar clock.
+- To configure the calendar clock, select the clock from UC.
+The \ref sl_si91x_calendar_config function is used to set the calendar clock.
-- A structure is created which contains default values for calendar date-time.
-It is created using \ref sl_si91x_calendar_build_datetime_struct, After entering all the parameters, it returns a structure filled with all the parameters.
+- A structure is created containing default values for calendar date-time.
+It is created using \ref sl_si91x_calendar_build_datetime_struct.
+After entering all the parameters, it returns a structure filled with all the parameters.
-- Calendar date-time is configured using \ref sl_si91x_calendar_set_date_time API.
-It configures the date time and the calendar blocks starts counting from that time.
+- Calendar date-time is configured using the \ref sl_si91x_calendar_set_date_time API.
+It configures the date-time, and the calendar blocks start counting from that time.
-- To verify if the desired time is set, \ref sl_si91x_calendar_get_date_time API is used, It returns a structure which has current date-time.
+- To verify if the desired time is set, the \ref sl_si91x_calendar_get_date_time API is used.
+It returns a structure with the current date-time.

 - If **ALARM_EXAMPLE** macro is enabled:

-  - A date-time structure is created using \ref sl_si91x_calendar_build_datetime_struct for configuring the Alarm.
+  - A date-time structure is created using \ref sl_si91x_calendar_build_datetime_struct for configuring the alarm.
   - Alarm is configured using \ref sl_si91x_calendar_set_alarm API.
   - Now callback is registered to perform action at the time of trigger using \ref sl_si91x_calendar_register_alarm_trigger_callback API.
   - To verify if the desired alarm is set, \ref sl_si91x_calendar_get_alarm API is used, It returns a structure which has configured alarm date-time.